BonoJansen/discord-easy-leveling/readme.md

 # Discord Easy Leveling

-### This is a modified version of Discord Easy Leveling, this doesn't support
+### This is a modified version of Discord Easy Leveling, this doesn't support Quick.db

 A complete framework to implement a leveling system using discord.js v13